New England Journal of Medicine October 16, 2014

 Setting

-Population Adult patients presenting to the emergency department with early septic shock (defined by refractory hypotension or hypoperfusion despite initial fluid challenge)
+Population Adult patients presenting to the emergency department with suspected infection, meeting two or more systemic inflammatory response syndrome (SIRS) criteria, and evidencing early septic shock (defined as hypoperfusion with a lactate ≥ 4.0 mmol/L or refractory hypotension despite a fluid challenge).

-Outcome All-cause mortality at 90 days after randomization
+Outcome All-cause mortality within 90 days after randomization.

 Study Limitations